pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 # Creating and Using Python Virtual Environments

 Both for the development of Python codes as well as running programs, the creation of a Python virtual environment is recommended.
-Not only does it prevent version conflicts and ever-growing installations, it also allows to separate production and test scenarios.
+Not only does it prevent version conflicts and ever-growing installations, it also allows separating production and test scenarios.

 !!! tip "Python Virtual Environments"
     Don't know what a **virtual environment** is or what purpose it serves?